tunneln/dotfiles/README.md

 My secondary goal is to collaborate with others and share ideas for more interesting and effecient dotfile configurations.

-**NOTE: I am currently running Arch Linux x86, awesome windows manager & kernel version 3.18.6-1**
+**NOTE: I am currently running Arch Linux x86/awesome wm with kernel version 3.18.6-1**

 # Getting Started
 ###Quick Start